 - Mix up the garnishes.
 Finished frying, drying, and saucing the shrimp?
 Add a light sprinkle of chives, chopped onion, or fresh greens to complement the sweet-and-spicy sauce.

 What to Serve with Bang Bang Shrimp

 Since Bang Bang Shrimp is typically served as an appetizer, you can basically pair it with any main dish to create a full meal.

-Garlic Butter Scallops.
+- Garlic butter scallops.
 Want a really rich meal?
 Pair sweet-and-spicy shrimp with tangy and tart scallops for an incredibly tasty experience.

-Fresh Garden Salad.
+- Fresh garden salad.
 If the Bang Bang sauce has too much flavor for your taste, balance it out with something more subtle.
 Fresh garden salad works well as everyone’s favorite healthy staple.

-Steamed or Fried Rice.
+- Steamed or fried rice.
 Turn your Bang Bang Shrimp appetizer into a complete meal by serving it with a large helping of steamed or fried rice.
 Try drizzling some of that Bang Bang sauce on plain white rice and thank me later!

-Buttered Veggies.
+- Buttered veggies.
 Vegetables slathered in butter might not be the healthiest of dishes, but go easy on yourself.
 At least you’re still getting some vegetables in!

 Serve these tasty little morsels alongside your Bang Bang Shrimp for a more subdued—but no less spicy—dining experience.